-In 2011 the USPSTF recommended that all children be screened to detect amblyopia or its risk factors at least once between the age of 3 to 5 years (Grade: B Recommendation).
-The Task Force concluded that the evidence was insufficient to assess the balance of benefits and harms of vision screening for children less than 3 years of age (Grade: I Statement).
+In 2011 the USPSTF recommended that all children be screened to detect amblyopia or its risk factors at least once between the ages of 3 to 5 years (B recommendation).
+The USPSTF concluded that the evidence was insufficient to assess the balance of benefits and harms of vision screening for children younger than age 3 years (I statement).